nicoaugereau/burger-store/README.md

 This project is an order system for a hamburger restaurant, with an order page and a page to check the orders placed.

 📣 This project has been updated to Cypress v10.
-The feature test files do not work due to the [cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor) plugin which is not yet compatible.

 ## Starting this project on your machine